Development Associate - KidsPlay Children's MuseumCompany: KidsPlay Children's Museum

 - Successful results on a criminal and sexual abuse background screening.

-Part-time position of twenty (20) hours per week.
-This position is required to start early or end late and/or support weekend work time, programming, activity coverage requirements, etc.
+Full-time position of forty (40) hours per week.
+This position is required to start early or end late and may include weekend activities.